Les Charlots: The Richard Bonnot era : the beginning of the end

 Years later, Filippelli jokingly declared that "that last film with Richard Bonnot was a joke, it was nothing more than an opportunity for us to go on a paid vacation."
 (The film was shot in Portugal.)
 On the poster, Richard Bonnot's face was intentionally blurred to create a confusion with the more popular Rinaldi, who wasn't in the film.
 With almost no press and a limited release, Le Retour des Charlots was a critical and box office failure.
 At that time, Sarrus and Rinaldi were not on speaking terms.
 Jean-Guy Fechner was asked to appear in the film but a scheduling conflict prevented the reunion.
-The film was sunk by Rinaldi's absence, lame gags and a mediocre script.
-Now much too old to play young dreamers, burdened with the presence of Richard Bonnot who couldn't act or sing to save his life, the band split shortly after that.

-Having appeared in the least successful of all their films and barely remembered for his contributions on the last songs, Bonnot is not considered by fans of Les Charlots as a true member of the band.
-After the group officially split in 1997 (but with almost no noticeable activities between 1992 and 1997), he made a few appearances as a comedian on television but his career remains pretty obscure.

 Jean Sarrus and Gérard Filippelli are the only members who appeared in every one of the band's 15 films.

-Gérard Rinaldi appeared in 14 of them, Jean-Guy Fechner in 9 and Luis Rego in 4.
+Gérard Rinaldi appeared in 14 of them, Jean-Guy Fechner in 9, Luis Rego in 4 and Richard Bonnot in one.

 Reunions and reformation as a duo

 The five original members (Rinaldi, Sarrus, Filipelli, Rego and Fechner) reunited on television in Michel Drucker's show, Vivement Dimanche in 2009.
 They spoke at length about their career.
-It was the first time since Rego's departure in 1971, that they got together in the same room.
+It was the first time since Rego's departure in 1971, that they all got together in the same room.

 From 2008 to 2011, at the initiative of Jean Sarrus (who's always tried to keep the spirit of the band alive), Rinaldi and Sarrus reunited and toured as Les Charlots, singing medleys of the group's biggest hits for the nostalgia tour "Age Tendre et Têtes de Bois", featuring other French artists from the '60s and '70s.
 On that tour and the album that followed, Rinaldi and Sarrus didn't play any instruments, they only sang.
 They released an album of covers from their hits from the '60s and '70s named (Les Charlots 2008).

 Gérard Rinaldi died of Hodgkin's disease on March 2, 2012.
 He was 69.

-Les Charlots trio
+Another trio

-Starting in 2013, Jean Sarrus, Jean-Guy Fechner and Richard Bonnot started touring as Les Charlots again in various festivals, but very sporadically.
+Starting in 2013 until 2025, Jean Sarrus, Jean-Guy Fechner and Richard Bonnot started touring as Les Charlots again in various festivals, but very sporadically.
 Fechner hadn't performed on stage since 1976.

+The trio released one last album in 2023 : "Y'a pas d'âge pour les Charlots".

-Gérard Filippelli died at the age of 78.
+Former member Gérard Filipelli died of cancer on 30 March 2021.
+He was 78.

+Jean Sarrus died of brain cancer on 19 February 2025.
+He was 79.

+Richard Bonnot died after a long illness on 28 October 2025.
+He was 67.

+Luis Rego and Jean-Guy Fechner are the only members of the band still alive.